maxdz-gmbh/mdz_string/README.md

 **10. wchar_t support:** also wchar_t strings are supported, with 2 and 4 bytes-large *wchar_t* characters.

-**11. Endianness-aware containers:** wchar, utf16 and utf32 containers are endiannes-aware thus may be used to produce and manipulate strings with pre-defined endianness even if endianness of host differs.
+**11. Endianness-aware strings:** wchar, utf16 and utf32 strings are endiannes-aware thus may be used to produce and manipulate strings with pre-defined endianness even if endianness of host differs.

 **12. Unicode "surrogate-pairs" awareness:** 2-byte Unicode strings correctly process/distinguish "surrogate-pairs" as 1 Unicode symbol.